flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 :::

 The reasoning behind Nintendo's deviation from the standard aspect ratio boils down to **cost**.
 You will soon see that the S-PPU is very rich in functionality, but not fast enough to render everything at the pace of the CRT beam [@graphics-sanglard].
-Rather than adding more circuitry to the board, Nintendo opted to short the width of the visible image, allocating extra space for the horizontal blanking period instead.
+Rather than adding more circuitry to the board, Nintendo opted to shorten the width of the visible image, allocating extra space for the horizontal blanking period instead.

 Nevertheless, some games like 'Chrono Trigger' account for this factor by intentionally using squashed shapes, which then look correct after being stretched by the TV.
 This, however, remains an exception, since the majority of games take no extra measures to compensate for this effect.